-This potent mix of ignorance and hubris is also precisely why western corporations gladly and voluntarily shared their intellectual property (IP) with their Chinese joint-venture partners.
-The term “forced technology transfer” was invented retroactively only after Chinese corporations started threatening western profits — for example: Huawei has overtaken Apple, Nokia and Ericsson in smartphones, 5G and telecom infrastructure; BYD manufactures more electric vehicles than Tesla; Alibaba and Tencent process 50x more mobile payments than the US; and the most valuable (ByteDance) and the most innovative (Meituan) startups are Chinese.
+SThis potent mix of ignorance and hubris is also precisely why western corporations gladly and voluntarily shared their intellectual property (IP) with their Chinese joint-venture partners.
+The term “forced technology transfer” was invented retroactively only after Chinese corporations started threatening western profits — for example: before U.S. sanctions, Huawei had overtaken Apple, Nokia and Ericsson in smartphones, 5G and telecom infrastructure respectively; Alibaba and Tencent process 50x more mobile payments than the US; and the most valuable (ByteDance) and the most innovative (Meituan) startups are Chinese.

 While it’s true that China as whole has a long way to go in GDP-per-capita, many big cities in China are essentially “developed economies.”
 Plus, China has surpassed the US in many areas and is catching up in others.

 If you don’t know your competitor, you’re certain to lose the game.
 So here are some quick statistics on China’s global leadership: